gautamankitkumar/LEIS-Peak-Fitting-Dash-Visualization/README.md

 ## Usage

 The app is intended to be used in the following manner
 - Step-1: Choose the data file.
-If not already present, copy the file into the `/data` folder and restart the app.
+If not already present, copy the file into the `/data` folder and restart the app
 - Step-2: Choose the corresponding fitting.
 Fit the data if the fitting is already not present.
 Restart the app once fitting process ends
 - Step-3: Visualize the data via the indexed grid.
 Multiple selections can be made and `Clear all` button used to remove all graphs
 - Step-4: [In progress] Export the rendered graph in step-3 to standalone HTML file or excel format